 The following semesters emphasize Occupational Engagement: A Fit between Person and Environment.
 These include courses that examine the client and environmental factors that impact occupational participation, including evidence that guides assessment and intervention strategies that promote occupational engagement considering typical development, as well as the impact of disease, injury, or illness.

 Students engage in Fieldwork that allows application and practice of principles from the classroom followed by guided reflection activities.

-The final year culminates in a transition from student to practitioner with a doctoral capstone project, comprehensive exam, and doctoral experiential placement.
+The final year culminates in a transition from student to practitioner with a doctoral capstone project, comprehensive exam, and capstone experience.
 This supports the Bridge to Professional Practice.

 The following courses have been approved as the curriculum for the Doctor of Occupational Therapy Program.